akshatnehra/LeetCode-Submissions/README.md

 Welcome to my LeetCode solutions repository.
 Here, you can find a collection of my solutions to various LeetCode coding problems.

 ## How to Use
-Recruiters and viewers can navigate the repository to review my solutions to LeetCode problems.
+Viewers can navigate the repository to review my solutions to LeetCode problems.
 Each problem solution includes the following:
 - A description of the problem.
 - My solution code in Java.